-- Cocktail franks - These mini sausages can be found in the meat aisle of the supermarket, usually near the hot dogs and other sausages.
+- Cocktail franks are mini sausages found in the meat aisle of the supermarket, usually near the hot dogs and other sausages.
 They are most commonly made with beef or pork and may be smoked.
 Any variety is fine for this recipe.

-- Brown sugar - Both light and dark brown sugar work fine in this dish.
+- Both light and dark brown sugar can be used.

 See the recipe card for complete instructions and ingredient amounts.